10 Key Reasons Why You Should Use React for Web Development

-However, Flux is only an architectural pattern used in the front-end for a convenient UI design workflow that cannot be used as a full-on library.
+However, Flux is only an architectural pattern used in the frontend for a convenient UI design workflow that cannot be used as a full-on library.
 Here’s where Redux comes in as a convenient Flux implementation.
 In particular, it offers a single store object to handle all app data, making underlying data management manipulations simple and hassle-free.
-Renders are triggered upon store changes while the view is kept synced up with the related data pieces.
+Renders are triggered upon store changes while the view keeps syncing with the related data.

 Extensive toolset available

-Among other things, our specialists personally explain why we use React JS for web development by highlighting an exemplary toolset and tech stack.
+Among other things, our specialists explain why we use React JS for web development by highlighting an exemplary toolset and tech stack.
 React Developer Tools, along with Redux Development Tools offer extremely convenient capacities while you can easily install and use them as regular Chrome extensions.
 Specifically, with their help, you can efficiently inspect React-based hierarchy components (including related props and states), check dispatch actions, and view state changes immediately in the extension (which can also be recorded and used as a backup for debugging in the future).
 Also, with content management tools for marketers, your website can be created or expanded hosting, visual editing tools, and others.

 Powers of React Native

-You may say - “All of that is great and all, but should I use React for web development in more progressive projects, and would it really fit my needs if I am about to launch a native or hybrid app development project?”
+You may say - “All of that is great, but why use React for web development in more progressive projects, and would it fit my needs if I am about to launch a native or hybrid app development project?”
 And this is where React Native comes in as a true game-changer that opens up for you native and hybrid mobile app development for iOS and Android.
 Naturally, you lose certain code reusability opportunities, but only in favor of proper native performance and system management.